dither001/iframe_app/README.md

-*Use of this software is subject to important terms and conditions as set forth in the License file*
+:warning: *Use of this software is subject to important terms and conditions as set forth in the License file* :warning:

 Iframe App
 =========================